cscorley/dissertation/chapters/2_related/1_tr_general.md

 matched pairs, that the difference between effectiveness measures for each query is taken from a normal distribution.
-However, the t-test assumes that the effectiveness measure is interval, while effectiveness measures are typically ordinal, making the t-test an objectionable choice depending on the effectiveness measure used.
+However, the t-test assumes that the effectiveness measure is interval, while effectiveness measures are typically ordinal, making the t-test an questionable choice depending on the effectiveness measure used.

 #### Wilcoxon signed-rank test